Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.3.a.**  What is the rate of mutations/genome x generation for a typical microbe?
 That is to say, how many mutations should we expect per individual bacterial genome replication event?
 Assume the microbe has a mutation rate of 10<sup>-10</sup> (mutations)/(base x generation) and a genome length of _n_ = 10<sup>7</sup>.

 **Q.3.b.** Assume there are 10<sup>30</sup> microbes on Earth ([estimate from a 1998 study out of University of Georgia](https://www.pnas.org/content/95/12/6578)).
-If every one of these microbes replicates all at once, how many mutations should we expect to occur in this replication cycle?
+If every one of these microbes replicates all at once, how many mutations should we expect to occur in a single replication cycle?

 **Q.3.c.** Life on Earth is approximately 10<sup>9.5</sup> years old.
 The fastest rate at which _E. coli_ can replicate is about one generation per 20 minutes, or 3 replications per hour.
 Assume that all microbes can double at this rate.
 How many microbial generations have passed since life began on Earth?
+That is to say, how many times would we expect a microbe to have doubled if that microbe had existed since the beginning of life on Earth?

 **Q.3.d.** Let's assume that the global population size of microbes remains constant over time.
 Given your answers for 2.b. (the total number of mutations that arise every time all the microbes in the world replicate) and 2.c. (the number of times microbes could have replicated since life began), how many total mutation events would you expect have happened in Earth's history?

-Is this number bigger or smaller than the number of possible _E. coli_ genotypes?

 **Q.3.e.** Let's observe two things: